 Like any family reunion, however, it’s just a matter of time before familiar dysfunctions rise to the surface.
 They are always painful and always come with a sting of surprise, although in hindsight they should have been expected.
 This happened at Lausanne, too.
 I share some of these pains now because I want the Lausanne family to heal and grow, and I care deeply about the Church.
 I also share these honest words because, as a UCLA professor since 2005, I know that our Christian public witness is on the line.
-As one of the speakers shared, such truth telling is costly but necessary.
+As shared by Dr. Anne Zaki, such truth telling is costly but necessary.

 As Latinos/as sometimes we get invited to speak in predominantly white ministry spaces because, at best, conveners intuit that our voices have a meaningful contribution to make, or, at worst, because they feel obliged but don’t really understand the value of our diverse perspectives.
 For Lausanne, I have no reason to believe that it was the latter, but it still turned out quite badly.